Skip to content

 v.
 AI should only be used when allowed by the course instructor

-3. Academic Integrity.
-At all times, students must adhere to the institution’s academic integrity rules.
+4. Academic Integrity.
+At all times, students must adhere to the institution’s academic integrity policy.
 Generative AI is allowed only where given explicit permission from the instructor.
 Clearly stated course policy and assignment guidance will be used in determining if the rules of academic integrity have been violated.
+See this guide to Academic Integrity and AI, available on the AI Resource Hub.

 III.
 Research